AndrasKovacs/smalltt/README.md

 Also make sure that the executable is on the PATH.
 On Linux-es, the `stack` install directory is `$HOME/.local/bin`, and the `cabal` one is `$HOME/.cabal/bin`.

+Installation gets you the `smalltt` executable.
+You can find usage information after starting `smalltt`.

 ### Language overview